rosflight/rosflight_docs/docs/contributing/contribution-guidelines.md

 ## Communication

 There are two channels to communicate with the developer team.
-For bug reports, feature requests, and anything to do with code, please open an issue on the appropriate [firmware](https://github.com/rosflight/firmware/issues) or [ROS stack](https://github.com/rosflight/rosflight/issues) GitHub issue page.
+For bug reports, feature requests, and anything to do with code, please open an issue on the appropriate [firmware](https://github.com/rosflight/firmware/issues) or [ROS2 stack](https://github.com/rosflight/rosflight2/issues) GitHub issue page.
 For questions and other discussions, please use the [forum](https://discuss.rosflight.org/).